When you think about it, a fall vacation makes perfect sense.

 So much to do, and all conveniently located.

-Located in one of the District’s premier residential neighborhoods, this elegant urban retreat boasts a resort atmosphere and a personal taste of politics, culture, art and music.
+Located in one of the District’s premier residential neighborhoods, this elegant urban retreat boasts a resort atmosphere, newly renovated guest rooms, and a personal taste of politics, culture, art and music.
 Situated on 11 lush acres, you’re just steps away from the Smithsonian’s National Zoo, which is home to more than 1,500 animals across 300 different species.
-You’re also close to the Metro, which will take you to all points of interest throughout the city and beyond.
+The Metro is conveniently across the street from the hotel, it will take you to all points of interest throughout the city and beyond.

 For many, fall rivals spring as their favorite time of year in D.C., and for good reason.
 With temperatures in the upper 50s to 70s, it’s the ideal time to get outside and enjoy the nation’s capital, magnificent in the vibrant yellow, red and orange colors of fall.

 You will run out of day long before you run out of things to see.
 True, sights and museums are nearby for the most part, and there is the Metro, but we’re talking 19 Smithsonian museums, the Library of Congress, the Supreme Court and the Capitol.
 Then there are all the monuments on or flanking the National Mall, which is beautiful in any season, but there’s something so compelling about the view of the monuments rising from the brilliant, multicolored treetops.

 Fall is also a great time to explore Old Town Alexandria, just across the Potomac River, and only a few Metro stops away.